FutureMarkRwanda/BA_Notes/Networking/IGRP_Routing_Protocol_Notes.md

 I 192.168.2.0/24 [100/8576] via 10.10.0.2, 00:01:30, GigabitEthernet0/1
 ```

-Scenario: A small business with legacy Cisco routers configures IGRP with AS 100 to connect two office LANs, ensuring routes are dynamically shared based on bandwidth and delay metrics.
+A small business with legacy Cisco routers configures IGRP with AS 100 to connect two office LANs, ensuring routes are dynamically shared based on bandwidth and delay metrics._

 ---